Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Underwater-Breathing-Spell.rst

 The target creature can breath underwater for a given duration, at the expense of a greatly increased fatigue and as long as it dives not too deep below the surface.

+A creature experiencing the effects of that spell and not being underwater risks suffocation.

+Available only in the Mage path, through gesture spellcasting.